 There is little evidence that Ancient Romans contributed much to music history other than the development of brass instruments used in the military.
 The Romans conquered Greece in 146 B.C. and assimilated and adapted Greek music and religion.
 Writings of Cicero, Quintilian, and others document the use of music for purely entertainment purposes at large festivals with choruses and instrumental ensembles.
 The gradual decline of Rome after 200 A.D. took place as the popularity of Christianity was increasing.
 The emperor Constantine I, who ruled from 306 to 337 A.D., adopted Christianity and legalized it for the first time in the Roman empire.
 Rome had for centuries exerted a peaceful and unifying influence on Europe but that was gradually disintegrating as barbarians increasingly threatened the security of the empire.
 When the Roman empire was permanently divided in 395 A.D., Christianity became the only major cultural force unifying the still vital eastern empire in Byzantium with the rapidly dissolving western empire in Europe.
 By the time the last Roman emperor, the young Romulus Augustulus, was finally deposed in 476, the papacy had established itself in Rome and was asserting jurisdiction over the Christian church.
 The music of the Christian church was for centuries the only cultivated art music in existence in Europe.
 Early Christian music, largely monophonic chant influenced by the Jewish cantorial tradition, was entirely vocal as the church attempted to purge the masses of the instrumental music associated with competing religions.
 Latin translations by Boethius (circa 480-524) and Cassiodorus (circa 490-585) of Greek literature on music theory also contributed to the theoretical foundations of early Christian chant.
 It is from these origins that the history of western art music properly begins.

-For more information about ancient music, the following texts also are recommended.
+For more information about ancient music, the following texts and recordings also are recommended.